Transforming

 • you’re wanting to better understand the process of recovery and what it looks like.

-A montage of dozens of pictures of people's heads covered by a blurred circle.
+A montage of dozens of pictures of people's heads covered by a blurred circle reflecting different client journeys.